Larry King, TV host who gave boldface names a cozy forum, dies at 87

 “I’d support my daughter,” Quayle said.

-Other times, Mr. King made news in spite of himself.
+Other times, Mr. King made news despite himself.
 Hosting Texas business magnate H. Ross Perot in 1992, Mr. King asked about his political prospects.
 On the spot, Perot announced it was possible he would make an independent bid for the presidency, immediately shaking up the campaign in which he would tap into voters’ frustration with the two major political parties.

 Speaking with Richard M. Nixon that same year, Mr. King asked the former president what he thought about as he drove past the Watergate apartment and office complex in Washington, the site of the political burglary and coverup that led to Nixon’s resignation in 1974.